LondonGophers/StudyGroup/README.md

 ## 1. Begin

+To get access to the repo ask an organiser at one of the meetups to add you.
-To begin, create your own directory in the [workspaces](workspaces) directory, work through the book exercises, and add your code there.
+Then to begin, create your own directory in the [workspaces](workspaces) directory, work through the book exercises, and add your code there.
 When committing to the repo just commit directly to `master` but before you do so make sure you run `git pull -r` (`-r` to rebase) before you push, to avoid _merge commits_.

 It may be easier to instead run: